preloader

 }

-You can then import the updated Protobuf file into Microcks using the upload dialog but without tikcing the box as we want to update our service definition and not simply add test data.
+You can then import the updated Protobuf file into Microcks using the upload dialog but without ticking the box as we want to update our service definition and not simply add test data.
 You can check the updated result:

 image

 What about the dispatcher property we mentioned earlier?
 You can see that it now have the QUERY_ARG value.
 Because of the presence of arguments in the new method definition, Microcks has inferred a routing logic based on this argument.
-If you get access to the operaiton details, you’ll see that the associated rule is name.
+If you get access to the operation details, you’ll see that the associated rule is name.
 Microcks will use the name to route incoming gRPC request.

 Let’s complete our Postman Collection with a new request for the new searchPets method and a new example for searching for pets having a k in their name: